apecuca/GameEngine2D/README.md

 			- [x] Animation switching
 				- [ ] Based on conditions?
 Perhaps
 			- [ ] Animation events
+- [ ] Render everything to Frame Buffer

 ##### Physics
 For physics, I'll be using the Box2D (https://box2d.org/) library, a free physics engine